Your definitive guide to UK non-residents tax

 As a non-resident individual, you’ll be taxed on your rental income after deductibles at a rate starting at 20% and rising to 45%.
 However, you may be able to claim the personal tax allowance before paying any tax (this is currently around £11,000 per year).

 If you do fall into the bracket of paying higher rates of income tax, it may be worth considering setting up a limited company for your property investment, because limited companies get charged a flat rate of 20% on their profits (and if corporation tax rates are reduced further, which looks possible after Brexit, this rate could fall further).

 Will you have to pay tax on UK income in your country?

-Foreign investors that invest in property in the UK also ask us if they will have to pay tax on their rental income on their UK property in their home country.
+UK overseas investors that invest in property also ask us if they will have to pay tax on their rental income on their UK property in their home country.
 The answer to this is that it depends on your country’s tax agreement with the UK.
 If it benefits from a double taxation treaty with the UK (and most countries do), then the answer is no. However, it’s best to double-check this by contacting your tax authority.

 Taxation of property portfolios

 The UK tax authorities amalgamate all your properties and treat it as a single entity when calculating income tax.
 It means that losses from a poorly performing property can be offset against profits from others automatically.

 How do you pay income tax in the UK?

 As a foreign UK overseas investors, you could apply to be treated in the same way as UK resident landlords.
 If this is the case, you’ll include the calculation of rental income (and deductibles) on an annual tax return, which you’ll need to send to the HMRC.
 The tax year runs from 6th April one year to 5th April the following year.
 Payment is then made in two instalments: on January 31st in the year and on July 31st following the end of the tax year.
 Sometimes a final payment will be required on January 31st the following year.